 Stool impaction is difficult to diagnose.

-Stool impaction can be easily overlooked by both patients and doctors.
+Both patients and doctors can easily overlook stool impaction.
 Early diagnosis of stool impaction helps easier dis-impaction.

 Early-stage stool impaction is similar to severe constipation in symptoms.
 Only your doctor can know the difference by: